Office of Elementary and Secondary Education, Department of Education.

 We reference the regulations outlining the terms and conditions of an award in the Applicable Regulations section of this notice and include these and other specific conditions in the GAN.
 The GAN also incorporates your approved application as part of your binding commitments under the grant.

-The evaluation report is a specific deliverable under an Early-phase grant that grantees must openly license to the public.
+The evaluation report is a specific deliverable under an Early-phase grant that grantees must make available to the public.
 Additionally, EIR grantees are encouraged to submit final studies resulting from research supported in whole or in part by EIR to the Educational Resources Information Center (http://eric.ed.gov).

 4. Reporting: (a) If you apply for a grant under this competition, you must ensure that you have in place the necessary processes and systems to comply with the reporting requirements in 2 CFR part 170 should you receive funding under the competition.
 This does not apply if you have an exception under 2 CFR 170.110(b).